nikitaPsingh/Cpp/README.md

 Namespaces prevent naming conflicts between different libraries.

 ### NOTE
-- We shouldn't usig namespace in large projects because it imports all names from the Standard Library into the global namespace, increasing the risk of name collisions.
+- We shouldn't use namespace in large projects because it imports all names from the Standard Library into the global namespace, increasing the risk of name collisions.
 - The `<<` operator is called the **stream insertion operator**.

 ## Compilation Process